CSC207-2022F-UofT/course-project-insane-hr-system/README.md

 # How to Use

-Begin by logging into the system by entering a username and password and hitting the login button.

 In our database (main -> database -> HR_DB.sqlite -> employees), there are some test users.
 You may log in as any of the existing users by the username and password. (username: test, password: test)

-If the username and password do not correspond to a user in the system, you will be presented to a screen allowing you to return to the login screen.

-If the entered username and password corresponds to a user in the system, you will be presented with a screen displaying the appropriate system features.

 # Main Features

 ### LoginScreen / Login use-case
-  Presents a login screen with Insane-HR-System logo prompting the user to enter username and password.
-  If the corresponding user exists, builds the appropriate screen.
+  -to login, simply enter the username and password of a user in the database and press login.
+  -if the username and password correspond to a user in the database you will be presented with a screen displaying the appropriate features.
-  Otherwise, sends user to a login failure page, where they can return to the login screen.
+  -otherwise, you will be brought to a login failure screen that will allow you to try again.

 ### Enroll Employee
   - To enroll an employee, you need to be the CEO.
 Please Log in as CEO (username: test, password: test)